EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 * Vlachogianni, P. and Tselios, N., 2023.
 Perceived usability evaluation of educational technology using the post-study system usability questionnaire (PSSUQ): a systematic review.
 Sustainability, 15(17), p.12954.

-Kirkwood, A. & Price, L. (2014).
-Technology-enhanced learning and teaching in higher education: what is ‘enhanced’ and how do we know?
-A critical literature review.
-Learning, Media and Technology, 39(1), 6–36.  https://doi.org/10.1080/17439884.2013.770404

 ## Core Area 1b: Technical Knowledge and Ability in the use of Learning Technology